 Integrated Dual Training

-An individual and his or her program director(s) may petition the Credentials Committees of two pediatric subspecialties with a proposal for a 4- or 5-year integrated training program that would meet the eligibility requirements for certification in both subspecialties.
+An individual and his or her program director(s) may petition the Credentials Committees of two pediatric subspecialties with a proposal for a four- or five-year integrated training program that would meet the eligibility requirements for certification in both subspecialties.
 Petitions for this option must be approved before subspecialty training begins or early in the first year of subspecialty training.

 A subspecialty fellow who is believed to have demonstrated accomplishment in research, either before or during residency, may have a part of the training requirement waived.
 Evidence of such accomplishment might include a PhD degree in a discipline relevant to the subspecialty or career path of the fellow, or sustained research achievement relevant to the subspecialty or career path of the fellow.
-The subspecialty program director may petition the Subboard to waive the requirement for scholarly activity, and to reduce the length of subspecialty training by as much as 1 year.
+The subspecialty program director may petition the Subboard to waive the requirement for scholarly activity, and to reduce the length of subspecialty training by as much as one year.
 This petition must be made either before the beginning of training or during the first year of training.

-A candidate for this pathway must have satisfactorily completed 3 core years of pediatrics or approved combined pediatrics and other specialty training in an accredited program in the US or Canada.
-This pathway is also available to candidates who have satisfactorily completed at least 3 years of non-accredited general pediatrics training (eg, overseas) and qualified for a waiver of 1 year of general pediatrics training through the Policy Regarding Individuals with Non-Accredited Training.
+A candidate for this pathway must have satisfactorily completed three core years of pediatrics or approved combined pediatrics and other specialty training in an accredited program in the United States or Canada.
+This pathway is also available to candidates who have satisfactorily completed at least three years of non-accredited general pediatrics training (e.g., overseas) and qualified for a waiver of one year of general pediatrics training through the Policy Regarding Individuals with Non-Accredited Training.
 An individual who enters subspecialty training via the Accelerated Research Pathway would not be eligible for subspecialty fast-tracking.

-A subspecialty fellow who receives a waiver by the Subboard must complete at least 2 years of training in the subspecialty with at least 1 year of broad-based clinical training.
+A subspecialty fellow who receives a waiver by the Subboard must complete at least two years of training in the subspecialty with at least one year of broad-based clinical training.
 In order for an individual to be eligible for subspecialty certification, all requirements for general pediatrics certification must be fulfilled.